Low Prey Drive Dog Breeds

 Havanese

-Havanese are often a strong fit for homes that want a smaller dog with a softer, more people-centered style.
-They tend to focus on companionship rather than on chasing or controlling movement, which often helps in homes with cats or other smaller pets.
+Havanese are often a strong choice for households that want a smaller dog with a softer, more people-centered temperament.
+They usually focus more on companionship than on chasing or controlling movement, which often helps in homes with cats or other small animals.

-They are not a zero-management breed, but they usually bring a lower-intensity temperament than many other small dogs people consider for family life.
+They are not a no-management breed, but they usually bring less instinctive intensity than many other small dogs people first consider.

 Poodle

-Poodles are intelligent, trainable, and often easier to redirect than more instinct-heavy breeds.
-Standard, Miniature, and Toy Poodles can all vary by individual, but one of their big advantages is that they are usually more responsive to guidance than breeds with harder-wired chase tendencies.
+Poodles are intelligent, trainable, and often easier to redirect than harder-wired chase breeds.
+Standard, Miniature, and Toy Poodles can vary by individual, but one of their biggest strengths is that they are often responsive enough that training actually sticks.

-They still need stimulation and structure, but for owners willing to train, they can be a strong choice when the goal is a more manageable dog around cats or other small animals.
+They still need mental stimulation and structure, but for owners willing to train, they can be a strong option when the goal is a more manageable dog around cats or smaller animals.

 Bernese Mountain Dog

-Bernese Mountain Dogs are often valued for their calmer, steadier style.
-While they are large, many are not especially movement-driven compared with breeds bred for herding, hunting, or chasing.
-That can make them a better fit for households where lower prey drive matters.
+Bernese Mountain Dogs are often valued for a calmer, steadier overall style.
+While they are large, many are not especially movement-driven compared with herding, terrier, or hunting breeds.
+That can make them a better fit in homes where lower prey drive matters.

-They still need training and thoughtful introductions, and size alone means they are not effortless around smaller pets.
-But their temperament often makes them easier than many people expect.
+They still need careful introductions, and their size means they are never effortless around smaller animals.
+But in terms of raw chase intensity, they are often easier than people expect.

 Maltese

 Maltese are usually more interested in closeness and home life than in pursuing movement.
-That often makes them a more workable option in calmer homes with cats or smaller animals.
-Their smaller size also means they are less physically overwhelming than larger dogs, even when curiosity shows up.
+That often makes them a workable option in calmer homes with cats or smaller animals.
+Their smaller size also reduces the risk of physically overwhelming other pets even when curiosity shows up.

-They are best suited to homes that want a gentle companion rather than a more intense, high-drive small dog.
+They are best for homes that want a gentler, companionship-first dog rather than a more intense, driven small breed.

 Cocker Spaniel

-Cocker Spaniels can vary, but many are social, affectionate, and easier to live with than more intensely driven sporting breeds.
-Their temperament often makes them a better fit in mixed-pet homes than dogs with sharper instincts or more hardwired pursuit behavior.
+Cocker Spaniels can vary, but many are affectionate, social, and easier to live with than more sharply driven sporting breeds.
+Their softer general temperament often helps in mixed-pet homes.

 Newfoundland